Gram21/OntologyAccess/README.md

 # OntologyAccess
-Simple Wrapper to access ontologies with concenience methods
+Simple Wrapper to access ontologies with convenience methods